21 Day New Zealand North to South Private Guided Tour

 Day 16 Te Anau > Milford Sound

-Embark on a scenic journey along the Milford Road, one of the finest alpine drives in the world.
-The scenery is exceptional, ranging from broad, grassy flats, dense rainforest, and towering mountains through to glacial lakes and alpine herb fields.
+Enjoy a scenic coach journey through heartland New Zealand to reach Milford Sound.
+The Milford Road (between Te Anau and Milford) is one of the finest alpine drives in the world.
+The scenery is exceptional, ranging from broad grassy flats, dense rainforest, and towering mountains through to glacial lakes and alpine herb fields.
 No other road in Fiordland offers such a diverse glimpse into New Zealand’s alpine zone.
+The schedule includes plenty of time for short nature walks and photo opportunities along the way.

 Day 17 Dunedin